Sustainability

 NGK grants restricted share compensation to directors (excluding outside directors) and executive officers (excluding executive officers who are overseas residents on a non-temporary basis) in order to increase their sensitivity to stock price, to further share with shareholders the benefits and risks associated with stock price fluctuations, and to motivate them to improve corporate value over the medium to long-term.
 Since stock price fluctuations are directly related to its value, the amount of restricted shares is not fixed, but the number of shares granted is fixed in accordance with the position.

-Class and number of shares to be issued The Company’s common stock: 127,000 shares
+Class and number of shares to be issued NGK common stock: 126,500 shares

-Persons eligible for the allotment of the shares and the number thereof, as well as the number of shares to be allotted The Company’s directors (excluding outside directors):
+Persons eligible for the allotment of the shares and the number thereof, as well as the number of shares to be allotted NGK directors (excluding outside directors): 6 people, 45,500 shares

-executive officers who do not concurrently serve as the Company’s directors:
+executive officers who do not concurrently serve as NGK directors: 24 people, 81,000 shares

 (excluding executive officers who are overseas residents on a non-temporary basis)